puremourning/termbench/README.md

 Recently, Microsoft officially "deprecated" using anything other than virtual terminal codes for outputing full-color character displays to the terminal.
 Unfortunately, their actual implementation of virtual terminal codes seems excruciatingly slow, and the result is that a full-screen (~30,000 cell) character update runs at around __two frames per second__ on a modern dev machine - which is absurd.

 I made this utility in order to test other alternative terminals to see if they were faster, and/or to hopefully motivate someone at Microsoft to figure out why their terminal code is so excruciatingly slow.

+# Building

+For MS Windows - build.bat; this builds both msvc and clang For POSIX - build.sh; this builds with clang++